tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/data-storytelling-plotly-R.md

 2. **Interactive Enhancement with Plotly**:

-By integrating `ggplot2` plots with `Plotly`, you add an interactive dimension to your visualizations.
+By integrating `ggplot2` plots with `plotly`, you add an interactive dimension to your visualizations.
 Features such as tooltips, zooming, and panning significantly improve user engagement and understanding.

 3. **Leveraging Familiar Syntax for Enhanced Flexibility:**

-For those proficient in `ggplot2`, combining it with `Plotly` means you can start with the familiar `ggplot2` syntax for initial customization and then bring in `Plotly`'s interactivity.
+For those proficient in `ggplot2`, combining it with `plotly` means you can start with the familiar `ggplot2` syntax for initial customization and then bring in `plotly`'s interactivity.

-The merger of `ggplot2` and `Plotly` effectively brings together the best of both worlds, providing a comprehensive toolkit for compelling data storytelling.
+The merger of `ggplot2` and `plotly` effectively brings together the best of both worlds, providing a comprehensive toolkit for compelling data storytelling.

 ### Implementing ggplot2 and Plotly Integration
-The process of integrating `ggplot2`'s design elements with `Plotly`'s interactive capabilities involves creating a plot with `ggplot2` and then transforming it into an interactive `Plotly` chart.
-Such an approach ensures that your final visualization not only retains the aesthetic appeal of `ggplot2` but also benefits from the dynamic interactivity of `Plotly`.
+The process of integrating `ggplot2`'s design elements with `plotly`'s interactive capabilities involves creating a plot with `ggplot2` and then transforming it into an interactive `plotly` chart.
+Such an approach ensures that your final visualization not only retains the aesthetic appeal of `ggplot2` but also benefits from the dynamic interactivity of `plotly`.

 {{% codeblock %}}
 ```R